AveePB/AVIP/tests/aruco-markers/README.md

 - *Tangential distortion* – happens if the lens and sensor are not perfectly parallel. <a href="https://en.wikipedia.org/wiki/Distortion_(optics)">For more check wikipedia</a>

 ### Script
-The `chessboard_detection.py` script allows you check if your chessboard images are recognized by opencv's algorithm.
  When all of your images are okay, you are ready to calibrate your camera by running `camera_calibration.py`.
 After running the script your camera parameters will be in *assets/calibration-data* folder.

 ## Marker Detection & Pose Estimation